Swedish nuclear weapons program: Planned delivery systems

 As for Robot 08, the previously classified documents provide no support for the claim that something other than aerial bombs would have been prioritized.
 Nuclear-armed anti-ship missiles (as the RBS-15 is believed to have such a non-conventional option capability), as well as nuclear-armed torpedoes, would primarily have been targeted at naval transportation.
 However, the study of nuclear devices came to the conclusion that a bomb dropped in the home port would have the greatest impact.
 At sea, naval fleets would be dispersed to reduce casualties from nuclear attack.
 Statements about plans on nuclear ammunition for 155 mm Swedish artillery greater than 25 km range should be viewed with even greater skepticism.
 Since the US developed nuclear ammunition for its 155 mm artillery and the USSR developed ammunition for its 152 mm, certainly a Swedish device was technically possible.
 The only American type of device of this calibre that was actually completed, W48, had only a 72-ton yield even though it required as much plutonium as a significantly higher yielding device.
 Explosives with greater effect were primarily used in artillery with 203 mm and 280 mm barrels.
 These artillery projectiles used a different design principal, linear implosion instead of a traditional spherical implosion bomb.
 Such designs sacrificed efficiency and yield to reduce the payload's diameter.
 Since Sweden's plutonium supply was always a limiting factor in its nuclear program, and cost-effectiveness was a concern, it is unlikely that Sweden would have sacrificed multiple aerial bombs to build one battlefield device, especially when taking into account the reduced yield and additional development expenses.

 Intended employment of nuclear weapons

 From the beginning, the Swedes dismissed the opportunity to acquire their own strategic nuclear forces that could reach an adversary's major population centers, because Sweden had no strategic bombers.
 Instead, the Swedish Government sought to develop tactical nuclear weapons to be used against militarily significant targets in Sweden's neighboring countries, in the event of war.
 The prime example of such a target could be enemy ports on the Baltic Sea, another such target could be enemy air bases.
 As most ports were located in close proximity to civilian population centers, they too would suffer if Swedish nuclear weapons were used.
-With this in mind, the Ministry of Defense arrived at the conclusion that any such use would have major political consequences, even if the device employed was a tactical rather than strategic nuclear weapon.
+With this in mind, the Ministry of Defence arrived at the conclusion that any such use would have major political consequences, even if the device employed was a tactical rather than strategic nuclear weapon.